Why You Need to Seriously Rethink Your Cleanser

 Beware of: Parabens, petrolatum, phthalates, sodium laurel sulphate (SLS).

 We know it seems counter-intuitive to add oil to an already oily, acne-prone complexion but remember it’s possible to have oily yet dehydrated skin.
 The secret is to look for a lightweight, non-comedogenic formula as this will not be too heavy on your skin and won’t clog your pores.
-Oil cleansers are naturally antibacterial and anti-inflammatory, which will help tackle your acne before it’s even visible!
-To combat any excess oil, look for dry oils (oils that are easily absorbed into your skin) containing glycerin as it’ll nourish your skin without leaving it looking greasy.
-Botanical extracts and amino acids are also really good at gently removing sebum, plus they can help soothe any irritation and redness, giving you a more even-toned complexion.
+Oil cleansers are naturally antibacterial and anti-inflammatory which helps keep acne in check.
+To balance excess oil, look for dry oils (oils that are easily absorbed into your skin) containing glycerin as it’ll nourish your skin without leaving it looking greasy.
+Botanical extracts and amino acids are also really good at gently balancing sebum, plus they can help soothe any irritation and redness, giving you a more even-toned complexion.

 We recommend: Keihl’s Since 1851 Midnight Recover Botanical Cleansing Oil, $32 or Neutrogena Ultra Light Cleansing Oil, $8.99.